ENIGMA-infra/ENIGMA-Tremor/docs/working_group/team.md

-# XYZ WG Core Team
+# ENIGMA-Tremor Core Team

-Meet the people behind XYZ WG!
+Meet the people behind ENIGMA-Tremor!

 <!--
 The section below uses a special mix of markdown and HTML to make pretty cards.